sadokmtir/kubernetes-vagrant/readme.md

+# WIP

 ## How it works:
-The Vagrantfile creates two VMs (node1 and node2) using libvirt provider.
+The Vagrantfile creates three VMs (node1, node2 and node 2) using libvirt provider.
 Both VMs share a common folder using NFS.
 Node1:
 Sets up Kubernetes dependencies
 Initializes the cluster
-Generates the join command and saves it to the shared folder
+Generates the join command and saves it to the shared folder Node2, Node3:
-Node2:
 Sets up Kubernetes dependencies
 Waits for the join command to be available in the shared folder Executes the join command to join the cluster